 Closing Speed Needle Valve Adjustment: The closing speed needle valve regulates fluid pressure into the main valve cover chamber, controlling the valve closing speed.
-If the downstream pressure fluctuates slightly above the desired set point, turn the adjustment screw OUT, counterclockwise, increasing the rate of closing.
+If valve closing is too slow, turn the adjustment screw OUT, counterclockwise, increasing the rate of closing (See Figure 3).

-(IF INSTALLED) Opening Speed Flow Control Adjustment: The Opening speed flow control allows free flow into the cover and restricted flow out of the cover of the main valve.
-If recovery of pressure is slow upon increased downstream demand, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening.
-IF recovery of downstream pressure is too quick, as indicated in a rapid increase in pressure, possibly higher than the desired set-point, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 3).
+(If Installed) Opening Speed Flow Control Adjustment: The Opening speed flow control allows free flow into the cover and restricted flow out of the cover of the main valve.
+If valve opening is too slow, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening.
+If valve opening is too quick, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 3).